github/docs/content/codespaces/customizing-your-codespace/changing-the-shell-in-a-codespace.md

 type: how_to
 ---

-When you're working in a codespace, you can open a new terminal window with a shell of your choice, change your default shell for new terminal windows, or install a new shell.
+When working in a codespace, you can open a new terminal window with a shell of your choice, change your default shell for new terminal windows, or install a new shell.
 You can also use dotfiles to configure your shell.

 Codespaces that use the default dev container image come with the `bash`, `zsh`, and `fish` shells installed.
 If you open a new codespace in the {% data variables.product.prodname_vscode_shortname %} web client, or connect to a codespace over SSH, the terminal opens with a `bash` session running by default.
 In the {% data variables.product.prodname_vscode_shortname %} desktop application, the default shell depends on your local settings and operating system.
 For more information, see [Terminal Profiles](https://code.visualstudio.com/docs/terminal/profiles) in the {% data variables.product.prodname_vscode_shortname %} documentation.

 ## Changing from the default shell in {% data variables.product.prodname_vscode_shortname %}

-If you don't want to use the default shell, you can open a new terminal session with a different shell.
+If you don't want to use the default shell, open a new terminal session with a different shell.

 1. If you cannot see the integrated terminal in {% data variables.product.prodname_vscode_shortname %}, press <kbd>Ctrl</kbd>+<kbd>`</kbd>.
 1. To the right of the {% octicon "plus" aria-label="plus" %} icon for opening a new terminal window, select the dropdown icon.